ibm-cloud-docs/cephaas/sds_manage_hosts.md

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
 It is in the URL form.
 For example, https://{on-prem}.endpoint.com:{port number}/v1
 {: note}

-## Managing host with the API
+## Updating host with the API
-{: #managing-sds-hosts-api}
+{: #updating-sds-hosts-api}
 {: api}

-To manage your hosts with the API, you can make use of the `PATCH /hosts/{id}` request to modify the host details.
+To update your hosts with the API, you can make use of the `PATCH /hosts/{id}` request to modify the host details.
 Specify the values for the parameter that you want to modify in the request to update the details.

 PATCH operation to change more than one parameter value in the same command is not supported.